MadhusoodhananSatya/MadhusoodhananSatya/README.md

 🎯 **Data Enthusiast | Machine Learning Practitioner | Big Data Explorer**

-👋 Hi there, I'm Madhusoodhanan 🎯 Data Enthusiast | Machine Learning | Big Data I'm a data-driven problem solver and a student at the University of Salford, passionate about data analytics, machine learning, and big data technologies.
+ I'm a data-driven problem solver and a student at the University of Salford, passionate about data analytics, machine learning, and big data technologies.
 I enjoy working with Python, Power BI, and Spark to extract meaningful insights from complex datasets.

 ---